mahirpc/react-meme-generator/README.md

 # Meme Generator App in ReactJS

 This is a simple Meme Generator App created using ReactJS.
-It allows users to create memes by generating a random image and adding their own text.
+It allows users to create memes on top of a random image from a collection of images and adding their own text.
 The app is easy to use and provides a fun way to create memes.
 hosted at : https://mahirpc.github.io/react-meme-generator/

 ## Installation: